Installing Cilium

 endpointRoutes:

 # When using native routing, this option must be set to true.
-It means forwarding Pod traffic directly to veth device without going through cilium_host interface
+Indicates that when forwarding Pod traffic, it routes directly to veth devices without going through cilium_host network card

 enabled: true